 Who can complain?

-◾ Where the complaint relates to a person, complaints must be made by the named individual only (or someone formally acting on their behalf)
+◾ Where the complaint relates to a person, complaints must be made by the named individual (or someone formally acting on their behalf)

 ◾ Where the complaint relates to a business, complaints must be made by an employee with a management role or any other person with authority to act on behalf of the business